United States congressional delegations from Vermont

 These are tables of congressional delegations from Vermont to the United States Senate and United States House of Representatives.

-Until 2022, Vermont was the only state in the United States that had never sent a woman to Congress when Becca Balint became its only U.S. House member.
+Vermont was the last state in the United States to include a woman in its congressional delegation, in 2023, when Becca Balint was sworn in as its only U.S. House member following her victory in the 2022 election.
 Despite its status as a heavily Democratic-majority state, it has only sent two Democratic United States senators to Congress in its entire history.
 Bernie Sanders and Peter Welch are the current senators from the state.
+At age 34, Patrick Leahy was the youngest U.S. senator in Vermont history, the first non-Republican senator from Vermont since 1856, and the first Democrat to represent Vermont in the chamber.

-The current dean of the Vermont congressional delegation is Senator Bernie Sanders (I), having served in Congress since 1991.
+The current dean of the Vermont congressional delegation is Senator Bernie Sanders (I), having served in the Senate since 2007 and in Congress since 1991.